mobilabsolutions/stash-sdk-backend/README.md

 ## Starting the service locally

-You should run `docker-compose up` from the `payment-ws` folder to start the following services :
+If you want to start only the ws service, you should run `docker-compose up` from the `payment-ws` folder.
+It will start the following services :
 - **PostgreSQL** - listens on port 5432, username:password - `payment:payment`
 - **payment-ws** - listens on port 8080

+If you want to start both the ws service and the notification service, you should run `docker-compose up` from the root folder.
+It will start the following services :
+- **PostgreSQL** - payment db, listens on port 5432, username:password - `payment:payment`
+- **payment-ws** - listens on port 8080
+- **PostgreSQL** - notifications db, listens on port 5433, username:password - `notifications:notifications`
+- **payment-notifications** - listens on port 8082

 To shut down the services gracefully run `ctrl+c`.
 To reset the data of the environment run `docker-compose down`.